 - The Center provides educational materials to parents and loans equipment and toys to continue working on skills between sessions.

-- The immediate goal is to prepare visually impaired children to enter the public school system; the long range goal is to learn to be as independent as possible.
+- The immediate goal is to prepare visually impaired children to enter the public school system; the long term goal is to learn to be as independent as possible.